Colossalcon East 2019

 How's the resort?

 The resort itself is part hotel and part family fun center.
 It has a convention center, the water park of course, an arcade, restaurants, shops, and a spa.
-I'd say it's a 3 out of 4 star hotel - not very fancy and not too expensive.
+I'd say it's a two or three star hotel - not very fancy and not too expensive.
 If you fill your room to the suggested capacity you can split the cost and come out alright.
 For the 2020 year, rooms start at $229/night for up to four people, with space for up to six at $50 per extra person.
 They have larger rooms and suites available that hold even more people.

 I highly recommend staying on-property for a number of reasons.
 The biggest reason is water park passes.
 Your room comes with a matching number of water park passes, so a room for four people has four passes.
 At a value of $80-$110 per person per day, this is the number one reason to stay on-property.
 The second reason is you are right at the con.
 This saves you a lot of time from commuting to and from your hotel.
 If you get tired or need to change clothes, it's a short walk to your room.
 Three, parking is atrocious.
 While they have a decent size parking lot, it is quickly filled beyond capacity during the convention.
 The grounds don't have as many grassy areas as Colossalcon does, so I'm not sure where people park when the lot gets full.
 I arrived on Friday afternoon in my rental car and there weren't many parking spaces left.
 I found a spot in the back lot and left it there all weekend so I wouldn't have to deal with it.